omeka/omeka-s-enduser/docs/modules/mapping.md

 This page block offers common ways to browse items: by classes, by item sets, or by common values in a given field, such as linked resources used in the same field.

-This block does not have timeline or overlay settings - only the Default View section, as above, and a Groups section.
+This block does not have timeline or overlay settings: only the Default View section, as above, and a Groups section.

 ![A map by group block on a public page, with the title "Map by groups", with 3 pins showing.
 One pin has a pop-up reflecting the group ".](modulesfiles/Mapping_groupPublic1.png)